 PhD students are admitted to the Molecular Biology program through the BCMB Allied program.
 Applicants are not required to take the take the Graduate Record Examination (GRE).
-The program encourages - but does not require - applicants to take the GRE Advanced Test in biology, chemistry, biochemistry, or cell and molecular biology.
 Applicants whose native language is not English are required to take the TOEFL examination.

 In their first year, BCMB Allied students take the program's core curriculum courses in molecular genetics, biochemistry and structural biology, cell biology, gene structure/function, and logic and critical analysis.
 A course list and course descriptions are available at: Courses.

 Lab rotations are an important component of the students' first year as well.
 Each student completes three laboratory rotations, which help him/her decide on a research focus and select a thesis mentor by the end of the first year.

 The choice of a mentor determines the student's program assignment: Biochemistry & Structural Biology, Cell and Developmental Biology, or Molecular Biology.
 The mentor helps the student select his/her Special Committee, consisting of the mentor and two other faculty members knowledgeable in the student's research field.
 The committee evaluates the student's research and progress through the rest of his/her WCGS career.
 Selection of the mentor and the committee typically occurs before the student starts the second year of study.